 - 1. a.
 Total licensed beds.
 Report the total number of beds authorized by the state licensing (certifying) agency. - b.
 Beds set up and staffed.
 Report the number of beds regularly available (those set up and staffed for use) at the end of the reporting period.
 Report only operating beds, not constructed bed capacity.
 Include all bed facilities that are set up and staffed for use by inpatients that have no other bed facilities, such as pediatric bassinets, isolation units and quiet rooms.
 Exclude newborn bassinets and bed facilities for patients receiving special procedures for a portion of their stay and who have other bed facilities assigned to or reserved for them.
 Exclude, for example, labor room, post anesthesia, or postoperative recovery room beds, psychiatric holding beds, observation beds, and beds that are used only as holding facilities for patients prior to their transfer to another hospital. - c.
 Bassinets set up and staffed.
 Report the number of normal newborn bassinets.
 Do not include neonatal intensive care or intermediate care bassinets.
 These should be reported on page 3, C6 and C7 and included in E1b.
 Beds set up and staffed. - d.
 Births.
 Total births should exclude fetal deaths. - e.
 Admissions.
 Include the number of adult and pediatric admissions (exclude births).
 This figure should include all patients admitted during the reporting period, including neonatal and swing admissions. - f.
+Discharges.
+Include the number of adult and pediatric discharges (exclude births).
+This figure should include all patients discharged during the reporting period, including neonatal and swing discharges. - g.
 Inpatient days.
 Report the number of adult and pediatric days of care rendered during the entire reporting period.
 Do not include days of care rendered for normal infants born in the hospital, but do include those for their mothers.
 Include days of care for infants born in the hospital and transferred into a neonatal care unit.
 Also include swing bed inpatient days.
-An inpatient day of care (also commonly referred to as a patient day or a census day, or by some federal hospitals as an occupied bed day) is a period of service between the census-taking hours on two successive calendar days, the day of discharge being counted only when the patient was admitted the same day. - g.
+An inpatient day of care (also commonly referred to as a patient day or a census day, or by some federal hospitals as an occupied bed day) is a period of service between the census-taking hours on two successive calendar days, the day of discharge being counted only when the patient was admitted the same day. - h.
 Emergency department visits.
 Should reflect the number of visits to the emergency unit.
-Emergency outpatients can be admitted to the inpatient areas of the hospital, but they are still counted as emergency visits and subsequently as inpatient admissions. - h.
+Emergency outpatients can be admitted to the inpatient areas of the hospital, but they are still counted as emergency visits and subsequently as inpatient admissions. - i.
 Total outpatient visits.
 A visit by a patient who is not lodged in the hospital while receiving medical, dental, or other services.
 Each appearance of an outpatient in each unit constitutes one visit regardless of the number of diagnostic and/or therapeutic treatments that the patient receives.
-Total outpatient visits should include all clinic visits, referred visits, observation services, outpatient surgeries (also reported on line E1k), home health service visits, telehealth visits and emergency department visits (also reported on line E1g).

-Clinic visits should reflect total number of visits to each specialized medical unit that is responsible for the diagnosis and treatment of patients on an outpatient, nonemergency basis. (e.g., alcoholism, dental, gynecology.)
+Total outpatient visits should include all clinic visits, referred visits, observation services, outpatient surgeries (also reported on line E1k), home health service visits, telehealth visits and emergency department visits (also reported on line E1g). - Clinic visits should reflect total number of visits to each specialized medical unit that is responsible for the diagnosis and treatment of patients on an outpatient, nonemergency basis. (e.g., alcoholism, dental, gynecology.)
 Visits to the satellite clinics and primary group practices should be included if revenue is received by the hospital.